Alex Verdugo Player Props: Red Sox vs. Athletics

 Athletics Pitching Rankings

+- The 8.1 strikeouts per nine innings compiled by the Athletics pitching staff ranks 27th in MLB.

-- The Athletics have the last-ranked team ERA among all MLB pitching staffs (6.02).
+- The Athletics have a 6.07 team ERA that ranks last across all MLB pitching staffs.

-- Blackburn (1-1 with a 4.50 ERA and 40 strikeouts in 36 2/3 innings pitched) gets the start for the Athletics, his eighth of the season.

-- In his last time out on Sunday against the Chicago White Sox, the righty went five innings, giving up five earned runs while surrendering six hits.
+- The left-hander last appeared on Tuesday against the Detroit Tigers, when he went 7 1/3 scoreless innings while giving up five hits.

-- The 29-year-old has a 4.50 ERA and 10 strikeouts per nine innings across seven games this season, while giving up a batting average of .283 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.